-According to the legend Lord Parshuram was himself instrumental in the making of the Ambika Temple.
+According to the legend Lord Parshuram was instrumental in the making of the Ambika Temple.
 Lord Parshuram on the advice of Lord Vishnu meditated upon Mahakali (Ambika).
-Then Devi Ambika fought the demons using her weapons like, trishul (trident) and sword and killed all of them.
-After this event a temple was constructed for Devi Ambika at Nirmand.
-According to the local priest this temple is 2300 years old and is referred to as “CHHOTI-KASHI”.
+Then Devi Ambika fought the demons using her weapons like Trishul (trident) and sword and killed all of them.
+After this event, a temple was constructed for Devi Ambika at Nirmand.
+According to the local priest, this temple is 2300 years old and is referred to as “CHHOTI-KASHI”.
 The Devi has eight mohras and the main mohra is called bhadrakali.

 Another legend says that it was Lord Shankaracharya who created this temple as a place for Ambika Brajeshwari of Kot-Kangra.
 There are 365 steps to reach to the temple.

-Ambika Devi temple is in form of a pent roof style.
-Built in the traditional Pahari form it has a gabled slate roof and uses wood and stone extensively.
+Ambika Devi temple is in form of a pent-roof style.
+Built-in the traditional Pahari form it has a gabled slate roof and uses wood and stone extensively.
 The stone sculptures in the temple complex are quite antique for e.g the stone sculpted tigers at the entrance.
-The intricate carvings on the idols and sculpture are praise worthy.
-They are the very proof of the fact that pahari people had a keen eye for art and architecture.
-Stone being the primary material of old ages most of the sculptures are of carved stones.
+The intricate carvings on the idols and sculptures are praiseworthy.
+They are very proof of the fact that Pahari people had a keen eye for art and architecture.
+Stone being the primary material of the old ages most of the sculptures are of carved stones.

 Navratar, Nirshu Mela, Kaw Chhat Mela, Budhi Diwali at Nirmand, Budhi Diwali at Nirshu.